-Some programmes, such as Theology and Dental Medicine, have a structure composed of two integrated levels (1st cycle and 2nd cycle).
+Some programmes, such as Theology and Dental Medicine, have a structure composed of two integrated levels.
 The integrated cycle comprises a set of curricular units, the drafting and defense of a thesis or a project or a traineeship report at the end of the programme.
 After completing the integrated master's degree, with a normal duration of 10 semesters, conferring 300 ECTS credits, the students receive the master's degree and are considered professionally qualified for the exercise of the profession.

 Católica Medical School is the most recent academic unit of the Universidade Católica Portuguesa, created in 2018.
 It will contribute to the innovation of medicine in Portugal, through three basic pillars: teaching, research and clinical.
 Católica Medical School aims to train professionals of excellence, with a high ethical sense and social responsibility, capable of contributing to the continuous improvement of health care, inspired by the mission of working for the common good.